cherryvarsha99/cuisine-webpage/mexican-cuisine/README.md

 ### INTRO:

-> This is Varsha Vellanki desined a simple html page with custom html elements and will explain why custom HTML elements and how to create them
+> Hello My name  is Varsha Vellanki  ,I have desined a simple html page using  custom html elements and I have  explained why custom HTML elements and how to create them and how to extend them as HTML elemnts  using javaScript fucntions  and I hope  you all can create a custom HTML tag and implement some basic functions with this .